Control, Generate, Augment: A Scalable Framework for Multi-Attribute Text Generation: Method

 To train the encoder and decoder, we use the following VAE loss:

 where $p(z)$ is a standard Gaussian distribution.

 When we try to optimize the loss in Equation~\ref{eq:eq3}, the KL term often vanishes.
-This problem is known in text generation as posterior collapse \cite{bowman2016generating}.
+This problem is known in text generation as \textit{posterior collapse} \cite{bowman2016generating}.
 To mitigate this problem we follow \newcite{bowman2016generating} and add a weight $\lambda_{kl}$ to the KL term in Equation~\ref{eq:eq3}.
 At the start of training, we set the weight to zero, so that the model learns to encode as much information in $z$ as possible.
 Then, as training progresses, we gradually increase this weight, as in the standard KL-annealing technique.

-Moreover, the posterior collapse problem is partially due to the fact that, during training, our decoder $G_{\theta_{dec}}$ predicts each token conditioned on the previous \textit{ground-truth} token.
-We hope to make the model rely more on $z$.
+Moreover, the posterior collapse problem occurs partially due to the fact that, during training, our decoder $G_{\theta_{dec}}$ predicts each token conditioned on the previous \textit{ground-truth} token.
+We aim to make the model rely more on $z$.
 A natural way to achieve this is to weaken the decoder by removing some or all of this conditional information during the training process.
-Previous work~\cite{bowman2016generating, hu2017toward} replace a --- randomly selected --- significant portion of the ground-truth tokens with \texttt{MASK}.
-However, this can severely affect the decoder and worsen the generative capacity of the model.
+Previous works~\cite{bowman2016generating, hu2017toward} replace a --- randomly selected --- significant portion of the ground-truth tokens with \texttt{UNKNOWN} tokens.
+However, this can severely affect the decoder and deteriorate the generative capacity of the model.
 Therefore, we define a new word-dropout routine, which aims at both accommodating the posterior collapse problem and preserving the decoder capacity.
 Instead of fixing the word-dropout rate to a large constant value as in \newcite{bowman2016generating}, we use a cyclical word-dropout rate $\zeta$:

-where $s$ is the current training iteration, $k_1$ is a constant value we use during the warmup phase, and $\tau$ defines the period of the cyclical word-dropout rate schedule.
+where $s$ is the current training iteration, $k_{max}$ and $k_{min}$ are fixed constant values we define as upper and lower thresholds, and $\tau$ defines the period of the cyclical word-dropout rate schedule (see Suppl.
+Section \ref{suppl:training}).